 25 MCP Tools: From Stubs to Full Implementation

 v1.6 expands MCP tools from 10 stubs to 25 full implementations.
+Previously, stub tools were visible in the list but returned “not implemented” when called; AI would try to call them and see the error.
 The original 10 tools (3 orchestration, 3 reflection state, 2 sync, 2 undo/feedback) were already implemented in v1.5. v1.6 adds 15 new ones: 10 rule lifecycle tools (including init_repo), 2 KI doc tools, and 3 rollback tools.

-These implementations fill the reserved stubs so AI can reliably use them in workflows for development state tracking and model violation correction.
+These implementations fill in the reserved stubs, so AI can reliably use them in workflows for development state tracking and model violation correction.

 tdd-pipeline Skill Integration